Xilinx/Vitis_Libraries/motor_control/docs/src/guide_L1/IPs/SensorBasedFOC.rst

       :width: 80%
       :align: center

-The field weakening operation of control trades optimal torque for additional speed as the motor reaches its limit at which additional current to the motor does not provide additional torque.
+The field weakening operation of control trades optimal torque for additional speed as the motor reaches its limit at which an additional current to the motor does not provide additional torque.

 Figure 4 : field weakening control mode